Access to the Museum site and the airfield area is restricted, but the "Communal" side of the base is generally accessible to all.

 Grafton's population comprises approximately 131 souls (2021 census).
 The Village includes - in addition to the Airfield and Monument, St. James the Apostle Church, and the Village Hall (where Matt Smith hosts occasional 384thBG/aviation-related film & talk nights).
 The community hosts occasional 'open garden' events, such as each Sunday in August they host cream teas by the brook.
 The Village also welcomes back ex-servicemen and their families who come visit the place which in time past was such an important part of their lives.

 Amongst the more permanent reminders of the 384th BG (H) presence at Grafton Underwood in WWII is a granite memorial situated on the airfield upon the main runway, a stained glass window in St. James the Apostle Church⇗ (weekdays during summertime the church is opened by the church warden; at other times it is open weekends only), a Saint Christopher statue and bell in the Parish Church of Saint Peter and Saint Paul in Kettering.
-Please note that access to the Church in Grafton Underwood is no longer gained by requesting the key at the Royal Post Office, which has gone out of service: please direct your questions regarding church access to the contacts above.

 So - you are planning to visit Grafton Underwood, to explore your father's (uncle's, grandfather's,...)
 WWII airfield.
 The first thing you should know is that assistance is available, if you want it or need it, at every step of the way to advise and guide you on your journey.
 The best part is that this advice, assistance and guidance is provided to visitors by volunteers without charge.

 Of course, you can do it by yourself.
-I did my myself several times - just drove out to the village and visited the monument, toured the airfield "domestic area" (personnel billeting area), got the key [NOTE: access to church has changed since I visited - see below.] to the Church and saw "the window".
+I did my myself several times - just drove out to the village and visited the monument, toured the airfield "Communal area" (personnel billeting area), got the key [NOTE: access to church has changed since I visited - see below.] to the Church and saw "the window".
 I used a couple of books ("Airfield Focus: Grafton Underwood" and "Airfields of the Eighth - Then and Now") as guides.
 I found that was fine for visits on which my time was very limited (an hour or two), but having someone advise you, and possibly guide you can help in several ways.
 For instance, while there is plenty to see and do without having someone guide you, certain parts of the airfield (former aircraft operation area, runways and perimeter track, bomb dumps, etc.) are private: you are advised to respect the private boundaries.
 Also there are times when certain areas are off-limits, for instance, due to hunting or farming operations.
-Matt and the others have been granted permission by the landowners to guide visitors through many of those private areas, and they are also informed about the periods when access is restricted.
+The Team have been granted permission by the landowners to guide visitors through many of those private areas, and they are also informed about the periods when access is restricted.

 Another option would be a commercial tour operator, such as British Tours⇗.
 [NOTE: Neither 384thBombGroup.com nor 384th Bomb Group, Inc., endorse any service provider, or receive any consideration therefrom.]

 The answer is obvious: "When you can!"
 But you may wish to coordinate your visit with local events at the airfield or nearby.
 Two dates stand out: Memorial Day and Remembrance Day (like our Veteran's Day).
 Visiting during the times of these holidays affords the opportunity to observe first-hand the everlasting gratitude English citizens display for our troops.
-In addition, Matt Smith hosts frequent meetings and events in and around Grafton Underwood at which you will likely meet many people who are interested in meeting you!
+In addition, Matt Smith, a Museum Trustee, hosts frequent meetings and events in and around Grafton Underwood at which you will likely meet many people who are interested in meeting you!

 Imagine the thrill of standing at the monument - located near the south end of the main runway - while the wind knifes through straight off the North Sea, with rain or snow beating down on you.
 Or a bone-chilling pea-soup fog.
 Now that would give you an appreciation of what our guys experienced.
 And, while the aircrews fought their way through the difficult meteorological conditions, the groundcrews worked on the aircraft in the open, with no protection from the elements.